-- Development and presentation of management policies, etc. - · Pursuant to the "Group Management Administration Regulations," MHFG develops the basic policies, etc., on matters concerning the development of management policy and business strategy, and presents them to the core group companies.
+- Development and presentation of management policies and other directives - Pursuant to the Group Management Administration Regulations, MHFG develops basic policies and other such internal policies on matters concerning the development of management policy and business strategy, and presents them to the core group companies.

-"Structure to ensure the efficient execution of duties of the directors, etc., of MHFG's subsidiaries," including the foregoing structures, has been set forth in the "Group Management Administration Regulations" and "Organization Regulations," etc.
+A structure to ensure the efficient execution of duties of the directors of MHFG's subsidiaries and other persons equivalent thereto, including the above mentioned structures, has been set forth in internal policies including our Group Management Administration Regulations and Organization Regulations.

-(5) Execution of duties by Audit Committee

-OMatters concerning employees designated as assistants for the Audit Committee's duties

-- Establishment of the Audit Committee Office - MHFG designates the Audit Committee Office as the office in charge of matters concerning assistance in the performance of the Audit Committee's duties and matters concerning the secretariat for the Audit Committee, and the General Manager of the Audit Committee Office manages the office's business under the instructions of members of the Audit Committee.
+- (5) Execution of duties by the Audit Committee - OMatters concerning employees designated as assistants for the Audit Committee's duties - Establishment of the Audit Committee Office - MHFG designates the Audit Committee Office as the office in charge of matters concerning assistance in the performance of the Audit Committee's duties and matters concerning the secretariat for the Audit Committee, and the General Manager of the Audit Committee Office manages the office's business under the instructions of members of the Audit Committee.

-The foregoing has been set forth in the "Regulations of the Audit Committee" and "Organization Regulations," etc.
+The above stipulations have been set forth in internal policies such as our Regulations of the Audit Committee and Organization Regulations.

-oMatters concerning measures for ensuring that employees assisting the Audit Committee's duties remain independent from Executive Officers as defined in the Companies Act and the effectiveness of the instructions to such employees

-- Prior consent of the Audit Committee - · Prior consent of the Audit Committee shall be obtained with respect to the establishment of the budget of the Audit Committee Office in charge of matters concerning assistance in the performance of the Audit Committee's duties, reorganization thereof and personnel changes, etc., of employees assigned thereto. - Ensuring Sufficiency and Independence of Structure - The Audit Committee, from the perspective of ensuring the effectiveness of the audit, takes into consideration whether the sufficiency of the structure of assistant employees, etc., and the independence of assistant employees, etc., from Executive Officers as defined in the Companies Act or other person performing an executive role, are ensured.
+- oMatters concerning measures for ensuring that employees assisting the Audit Committee's duties remain independent from Executive Officers as defined in the Companies Act and the effectiveness of the instructions to such employees - Prior consent of the Audit Committee - Prior consent of the Audit Committee shall be obtained with respect to the establishment of the budget of the Audit Committee Office in charge of matters concerning assistance in the performance of the Audit Committee's duties, reorganization thereof, and personnel changes or other such matters concerning employees assigned thereto. - Ensuring sufficiency and independence of structure - The Audit Committee, from the perspective of ensuring the effectiveness of audits, takes into consideration whether the sufficiency of the structure of assistant employees and other persons equivalent thereto, and the independence of assistant employees and other persons equivalent thereto, from Executive Officers as defined in the Companies Act or other persons performing an executive role, are ensured.

-The foregoing has been set forth in the "Regulations of the Audit Committee" and "Auditing Standards of the Audit Committee," etc.
+The above stipulations have been set forth in internal policies such as our Regulations of the Audit Committee and Auditing Standards of the Audit Committee.

-- oThe structure under which Directors (excluding Directors who are members of the Audit Committee), Executive Officers as defined in the Companies Act and employees of MHFG report to the Audit Committee - Attendance at meetings of the Audit Committee by Directors, Executive Officers as defined in the Companies Act and employees of MHFG - The Audit Committee may, whenever necessary, have Directors, Executive Officers as defined in the Companies Act and employees of MHFG attend meetings of the Audit Committee and request reports and opinions by such persons.
-Directors, Executive Officers as defined in the Companies Act and employees of MHFG shall, upon request by the Audit Committee, attend meetings of the Audit Committee and explain matters requested by the Audit Committee. - The Audit Committee receives reports from the Compliance Group, the Risk Management Group, the Strategic Planning Group, the Financial Control & Accounting Group, etc., on matters concerning the internal control system, and, whenever necessary, requests investigation of relevant matters. - Coordination with the Internal Audit Group - The Audit Committee coordinates with the Internal Audit Group regularly and flexibly; for example, the Audit Committee receives reports on topics including auditing plans and audit results from the Internal Audit Group, and, whenever necessary, requests investigation of relevant matters or gives specific instructions to the Internal Audit Group, and the Internal Audit Group conducts such investigations and takes such specific instructions.
+- oThe structure under which Directors (excluding Directors who are members of the Audit Committee), Executive Officers as defined in the Companies Act, and employees of MHFG report to the Audit Committee - Attendance at meetings of the Audit Committee by Directors, Executive Officers as defined in the Companies Act, and employees of MHFG - · The Audit Committee may, whenever necessary, have Directors, Executive Officers as defined in the

+Companies Act, and employees of MHFG attend meetings of the Audit Committee and request reports and opinions by such persons.
+Directors, Executive Officers as defined in the Companies Act, and employees of MHFG shall, upon request by the Audit Committee, attend meetings of the Audit Committee and explain matters requested by the Audit Committee.

+- The Audit Committee receives reports from internal organizations such as the Compliance Group, the Risk Management Group, the Strategic Planning Group, and the Financial Control & Accounting Group on matters concerning the internal control system, and, whenever necessary, requests investigation of relevant matters. - Coordination with the Internal Audit Group - The Audit Committee coordinates with the Internal Audit Group regularly and flexibly; for example, the Audit Committee receives reports on topics including auditing plans and audit results from the Internal Audit Group, and, whenever necessary, requests investigation of relevant matters or gives specific instructions to the Internal Audit Group, and the Internal Audit Group conducts such investigations and takes such specific instructions.